ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 ----------------------------

-Removing an element from the head of the list is similar to adding in that all remaining elements must shift.
+Removing an element from the head of the list is similar to adding in the sense that all remaining elements must shift.
 But now we have to shift toward the head to fill in the gap, instead of toward the tail.
 If we want to remove the element at position :math:`i`, then